-At NCFA Level 2 and Level 3 students can select Media Studies.
+Students who have been accepted into the 11ENX course can apply to complete Level 2 Media Studies.
 This subject deals with the skills necessary to create media products as well as the issues that the media brings to contemporary society.
 Students study the conventions of film genre and current theories of film-making.
 They will produce short films and also investigate how television positions its audience and advertisers seek to sell a message.